GA4 Setup in 30 Minutes: Events, Conversions & Reporting (2026)

 Benefits of Integration:

-- GA4 audiences available in Google Ads
+- GA4 audiences available in Google Ads for media buying optimization

 - Conversion import for bidding optimization